zehfernandes/jQuery.DebugCssAnimation/README.md

 <p class="debug-animation">Lorem ipsum</p>
 ```

+## Bookmarklet

+Alternatively, you can use the tool as a bookmarklet.
+See the [bookmarklet demo page](demo/bookmarklet-demo.html) for more details.

 ## To-do

 * Try to discover a way to build a timeline (if you have a idea how to do that.
 Help! :D)